First measurement of polarisation transfer $C^n_{x'}$ in deuteron photodisintegration: Determination of spin transfer

-Further studies of systematic errors in the $C_{x'}$ extraction were obtained by relaxing the analysis cuts (increasing the minimum probability in the kinematic fit up to 40\%~\cite{MBPy}) and by comparing the outcome from the independent analysis of amorphous and diamond radiator data.
-The systematic errors are extracted from the resulting variations in the $C_{x'}$, so include significant contributions from the achievable measurement statistics.
+Relaxing the analysis cuts (increasing the minimum probability in the kinematic fit up to 40\%~\cite{MBPy}) gave negligible change in the extracted $C_{x'}$ (below 0.02).
+The consistency of $C_{x'}$ extraction from separated amorphous and diamond radiator datasets gave the dominant contribution to the systematic error budget (typically 0.2 for much of the parameter space).
+However the magnitude of this error is driven by the available statistics, and could be reduced in future measurements with higher statistics.

+All systematic errors discussed above, and their kinematic dependencies, are combined in quadrature with the total systematic error for the complete polarimeter acceptance shown in Fig~\ref{Cx2D} (bottom).
+The typical magnitude of each of the systematic uncertainties are also summarised in Table~\ref{tab:sys}.

+To give an overview of the polarimeter performance over the sampled parameter space of $E_{\gamma}$ and $\Theta_{n}^{CM}$, we constructed a figure of merit defined as $FoM=\sqrt{N}\cdot A_y\cdot P_\gamma^{\odot}$, where $N$ is the yield of events in each bin, $A_y$ is the average neutron analysing power in the bin and $P_\gamma^{\odot}$ is the circular photon polarisation.
+The FoM is shown in Fig.~\ref{FoM}.
+For much of the parameter space it is in the range of 3-4, reducing to around 1.5 near to the extremes of the acceptance.

 As a further check on the analysis, a parallel $\gamma p\to n\pi^+$ analysis was performed on the same data.
 This reaction is well studied for this photon energy range and there is a general convergence of the predicted $C_{x'}$ between leading partial wave analysis groups (SAID~\cite{SAID_MA19} and BnGa~\cite{ZA19,BnGa1}).
-The obtained $C_{x'}$ distributions are in statistical and systematic agreement with both SAID and BnGa predictions over the measured range of photon energies and breakup angle \footnote{The results will be presented in a forthcoming publication.
-Note that BnGa and SAID adopt opposite sign conventions for this observable.
-In our work we adopt the same conventions as SAID.)}.
+The obtained $C_{x'}$ distributions are in statistical and systematic agreement with both SAID and BnGa predictions over the measured range of photon energies and breakup angle \footnote{Note that BnGa and SAID adopt opposite sign conventions for this observable.
+In our work we adopt the same conventions as BnGa.)}~\cite{NpiPl}.